 Are there better public EV charges near Bow?

-There are four 120kW Tesla superchargers on level P2 in the car park under Waitrose.
+There are now twelve dedicated superchargers for Tesla vehicles on Parking level P3.
 Charging is free to Tesla’s early adopters, but 26p per kW for more recent owners.
 Charging is likely to take less than an hour.
 Since these are in a car park you have to pay to park – £4.40 for two hours.
 But if you do a shop in Waitrose (£10+) and take your car park ticket along for validation you’ll get 2 hours free in the week or 3 hours a the weekend.
+Other shops offer a similar discount at weekends – ask for your ticket to be validated at the point of purchase

-On the level P3, underneath the Teslas, there are four Chargemaster 7 kW wall boxes.
-You need to bring your own lead.
+Also on level P3 are fourteen charging points for Polar Plus members You need to bring your own lead.
 These run on the Polar Network – see their prices.
-These chargers are OK for a top-up – parking here is expensive.

 The car parks at London City Stratford (Westfield) have loads of Source 7kW hour chargers in them.
 There’s a huge row of Source London 7kW chargers on level P4 aisle 45 of Car Park A. They were all out of order.
 There’s no signage for any of these charging points.
 I had to keep asking people.
 Car Park C was closed.